-There are many articles on information transmission by multiple informed parties whose interests possibly differ with the interest of the uninformed.1 Each of them provides different models basically addressing the question of whether or not the uninformed is enabled to get more accurate information by multiple informed parties than by a single informed party.
-All of the analyses are, however, based on the preference assumption that the uninformed's actions that are favorites to the informed and the uninformed are both increasing in private
+There are many articles on information transmission by multiple informed parties whose interests possibly differ with the interest of the uninformed.
+(Gilligan and Krehbiel (1989), Austen-Smith (1993), Krishina and Morgan (2001), Battaglini (2002), Li (2010), Li et al. (2016)) Each of them provides different models basically addressing the question of whether or not the uninformed is enabled to get more accurate information by multiple informed parties than by a single informed party.
+All of the analyses are, however, based on the preference assumption that the uninformed's actions that are favorites to the informed and the uninformed are both increasing in private information.
+That is, in all of the models, it is an essential ingredient for credible communication that the informed with different private information have different preferences over the actions by the uninformed.